AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/system-wide-filtering.md

 ## About system-wide filtering

-System-wide filtering means blocking ads and trackers beyond the Safari browser, i.e. in all other apps and browsers.
+System-wide filtering means blocking ads and trackers beyond the Safari browser, i.e. in other apps and browsers.
 This article will tell you how to enable it on your iOS device.

 On iOS, the only way to block ads and trackers system-wide is to use [DNS filtering](https://adguard-dns.io/kb/general/dns-filtering/).